love at first sight

 She's in high school.
 He wants to tear out his hair at this information, seeing that he is more than likely ten-years older than her, if not more, and is almost disgusted with himself for letting a girl of seventeen-or-so plague his mind for over a week.

 "Good luck then," he tells her when he sees Tsunade approaching from down the hall, heels clicking loudly and a ferocious look on her face.
 "Maybe I'll see you around."

 He doesn't know why, but after he grabs a plate of the limp spaghetti in the brown-looking sauce, he finds a seat across from her.
 She looks up with wide eyes, but grins at the familiar face.
-"Hello, Uchiha-sama!"
+"Hello, Uchiha-senpai!"

 He nods a greeting and begins twirling his spaghetti.
 "How was your first day?"

 She lights up at the question.
 "It's not over yet, but it's going great!
 Tsunade-shishou is incredible!"
 She is grinning like a fool and he feels his stomach fill with treacherous butterflies for the vibrant young-lady across from him.

 "Damn, she's not done with you yet?
 What a slave-driver."
 He sighs, knowing how strict the blonde, head-doctor is, but knows for a fact that there is no better teacher anybody could have if aspiring to become a doctor.
 "How long are you here for?"